In this article you'll learn about retrying failed payments.

 - The payment has been disputed by the customer: you should contact the customer to understand why they contested.
 You should only create a new payment once the dispute is resolved.

-Where it's possible to retry a payment, you'll see a Retry button in the top-right corner of the payment status page.
+Where it's possible to retry a payment (when the customer's Direct Debit mandate is still active), you'll see a Retry button in the top-right corner of the payment status page.
 If you click this button, we'll re-submit your payment immediately.
 You'll see a new charge date and you can follow the status of the retried payment in the payment timeline.

 The following table shows a list of possible payment failure errors and an explanation for what the error message means:

 |Insufficient funds||Your customer's bank account had insufficient funds available on the payment date.|

 |Refer to payer||The 'refer to payer' error is often used by the banks when no clear reason is given for the failure.
 Quite commonly, it means insufficient funds.|

 |Bank account closed||The customer's bank account was closed before the payment could be taken.
 The mandate and all future payments will be cancelled.|